VimsecAu/kb/m365/baselines/exo.md

 If DMARC is configured, a response resembling `v=DMARC1; p=reject; pct=100; rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com; ruf=mailto:reports@example.com`
-will be returned, though by necessity, the contents of the record will vary by agency.
+will be returned, though by necessity, the contents of the record will vary by company.
 In this example, the policy indicates all emails failing the SPF/DKIM checks are to be rejected and aggregate reports sent to reports@dmarc.cyber.dhs.gov and reports@example.com.
 Failure reports will be sent to reports@example.com.